-Hall-Perrine Cancer Center’s Certified1 Oncology Genetics Counselor help patients and their loved ones understand cancer risk factors based on family history and genetics.
+Hall-Perrine Cancer Center’s High-Risk Genetic Nurse Practitioner helps patients and their loved ones understand cancer risk factors based on family history and genetics.
 Services available include:

-Your initial consultation will include education, counseling and general information about genetics and cancer.
+Your initial consultation will include education and counseling about genetics and cancer.
 We will review your personal and family medical history.
 We provide information on the testing process, risks and benefits of testing, implications for family members, elements of informed consent, and a broad overview of the medical management options.

-Genetic testing is not for everyone and we will help determine if this step is appropriate for you.
-We facilitate the testing process by collecting a small sample of blood or saliva and sending it to a special lab for analysis.
-Results take approximately three weeks.
-We will notify you when the results are returned.
+Our nurse practitioner can help determine if genetic testing is appropriate for you.
+We facilitate the testing process and discuss insurance coverage and pre-verification options.
+A small sample of blood or a mouth rinse or saliva sample are taken and sent to an outside lab for analysis.
+We will contact you when results are available.

 After test results are available, we will interpret the results and explain the implications.
 Based upon the family history and/or genetic test results, each patient receives information on the methods available to reduce their risk of cancer.
 This may include discussion of screening strategies, chemo prevention and prophylactic surgery.
 Your test results will be shared with your primary care provider.
 If a referral is needed for additional services, we can help with that process.

 If genetic counseling is appropriate for you, we can work with you to gather detailed information about insurance coverage.